River and creek environments fact sheet | Field of Mars EEC

 How are river and creek environments connected to Aboriginal Peoples and Country?

-The Wallumedegal People of the Darug Nation are the Traditional Custodians of the Ryde area, including the land now known as Field of Mars Reserve.
-Public historical sources describe Wallumedegal Country as being connected with the northern side of the Parramatta River, the Lane Cove River, river flats, creeks and mangrove areas.
+The Wallumedegal of the Darug Nation are the Traditional Custodians of the Ryde area, including the land now known as Field of Mars Reserve.
+Wallumedegal Country is generally accepted as being on the northern side of Parramatta River, with strong connections to the Lane Cove River, river flats, creeks and mangrove areas.

 Why are river and creek environments important?